 The ADED Science program is aligned with the NSTA/NCATE standards for teacher accreditation, and we really encourage the use of hands-on, inquiry-based, student-centered pedagogy within our science methods classes.
 We also encourage pre-service teachers to get involved early by attending and presenting at conferences within science education's many professional associations including the Science Education Council of Ohio (SECO), National Science Teacher Association (NSTA), and National Association of Biology Teachers (NABT).

 We are proud of our ADED Science students.
-Learn about our outstanding ADED science program and placement success rate (PDF).
+Learn more about our outstanding ADED science program (PDF).

 Learn more about science education graduate opportunities (PDF) (masters and Ph.D.) at Kent State.

 Typical Course Sequencing

 The ADED Science Roadmaps, available online through the University Catalog, outline the typical course sequences for ADED Science majors.
 We also encourage you to examine previous semesters' schedules for typical science course availability.

 Licensure Requirement (not required for graduation)